lcdb/lcdb-wf/docs/rnaseq-rmd.rst

 +---------------------------+------------------------------------------------------------------------------------------------+

-This is a good place to put any modifications to the sample table (like factors derived other columns).
+This is a good place to put any modifications to the sample table (like factors you can use in models that are derived from other columns).

 If you are using this Rmd outside the context of lcdb-wf, you will need to change the salmon output path patterns and the sampletable location.

 .. topic:: Note on factors

-   For the test data, "control" is the base level for the "group" factor.
+   For the test data, "control" is the base level for the "group" factor simply because that's the experiment design for the test data set.
 You will need to edit this as appropriate for your experimental design.